Votel, Joseph "Joe"

 GEN, USA (Ret)

-General Joseph L. Votel retired in 2019 as the Commander of the U.S. Central Command – responsible for U.S. and coalition military operations in the Middle East, Levant and Central and South Asia.
-During his 39 years in the military he commanded special operations and conventional military forces at every level.
+General Joseph L. Votel is a retired U.S. Army Four-Star officer and the former Commander of the U.S. Central Command – responsible for U.S. and coalition military operations in the Middle East, Levant and Central and South Asia.
+During his 39 years in the military, he commanded special operations and conventional military forces at every level.
 His career included combat in Panama, Afghanistan and Iraq.
-Notably he led a 79-member coalition that successfully liberated Iraq and Syria from the Islamic State Caliphate.
+Notably, he led a 79-member coalition that successfully liberated Iraq and Syria from the Islamic State Caliphate.
 He preceded his assignment at CENTCOM with service as the Commander of U.S. Special Operations Command and the Joint Special Operations Command.

-Votel is a 1980 graduate of the United States Military Academy and earned Master’s Degrees from the U.S. Army Command and Staff College and the Army War College.
-He is married to Michele and they have two grown sons; a daughter-in-law and a granddaughter.
-The Votels reside in Lake Elmo, Minnesota.
+Votel is a 1980 graduate of the United States Military Academy and earned master’s degrees from the U.S. Army Command and Staff College and the Army War College.